-South Ribble Borough Council will maintain an up-to-date consultation database so that anyone or any organisation who wishes to be informed of the progress of planning policy can be contacted.
-E-mails will be sent to notify recipients of consultation events, publication, and main modifications to local plan documents.
-Details will include the length of consultation periods, links to relevant documents and the means of responding to any consultations.
+The LPA will maintain an up-to-date consultation database so that anyone or any organisation who wishes to be informed of the progress of planning policy can be contacted.
+Stakeholders will be notified of consultation events, publication, and main modifications to local plan documents.
+Details will include the length of consultation periods, links to relevant documents and means of responding to any consultations.

-Anyone wishing to be added to the consultation database should write to the Council using the contact details in table 1 below.
+Anyone wishing to be added to the database can do so by using the contact details below in table 1.
 Where possible, the Council's preferred method of communication will be via e-mail.
 There will also be opportunities to add contact details to the database at consultation events.